SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetFromListDefinition.md

 Get a list item for the specified list defintion

-**Parameters:**
+## Parameters

- - **id** The identity of the list item to load
+* **id** The identity of the list item to load
- - **udListDefinitionId** The id of the list definition, indicating which list to get the item from.
+* **udListDefinitionId** The id of the list definition, indicating which list to get the item from.
 Negative numbers indicate TableNumber value instead of UDListDefId. e.g. -64 = category.

 **Returns:** NSListItemEntity